kangzhai/PlncRNA-HDeep/README.md

 # PlncRNA-HDeep
-The related datasets and scoure codes of PlncRNA-HDeep privided by Q. Kang
+The related datasets and scoure codes of PlncRNA-HDeep privided by Q. Kang.

 The latest version is updated on 2020.06.18